muratko357/Portfolio/README.md

 The Inventory Turnover Ratio helps monitor the frequency with which inventory is sold and replenished, providing critical data to improve stock movement and overall supply chain performance.

 #### Sales and Demand Trends:
 By analyzing historical sales trends, the dashboard supports better forecasting and inventory planning, ensuring that stock levels are aligned with actual market demand.

+#### Impact and Future Enhancements
+This dashboard offers a robust framework for improving inventory management by focusing on key areas like ABC and XYZ analysis, inventory turnover, and reorder optimization.
+While based on historical data, the dashboard can be customized further to incorporate additional metrics, such as profit margins or advanced forecasting tools.
+By aligning inventory strategies with business goals, it supports data-driven decisions to enhance operational efficiency and responsiveness to market needs.

 A downloadable version of the Power BI file is accessible [here](inventory_management_dashboard.pbix).